 As runners, we’d all like to find our perfect running shoe.
-We keep searching for one that will feel great, help us run faster, and prevent twisted ankles.
-As a Seattle podiatrist I see many runners with heel pain, Achilles tendonitis, and other injuries, I’d love to be able to prescribe the best running shoe for my patients.
+We keep hoping we'll find "the shoe" that will feel great, help us run faster, and prevent foot pain.
+As a Seattle podiatrist I see many runners with heel pain, Achilles tendonitis, and other injuries.
+I’d love to be able to prescribe the perfect running shoe for my patients.

 It can all be terribly confusing.
-I’ve written several articles on this topic to guide you in choosing the best shoes for you.
+I’ve written several articles on this topic to guide you in choosing the best shoes for you which can be found at the end of this blog.
 Here are some of the more uncommon running shoe purchasing tips.

 Don’t Assume That You Still Wear the Same Shoe Size